syncfusion-content/javascript-docs/js/Localization.md

 N>               **ej.Grid.Locale["fr-FR"] = { … };**

-#### Example 2: Defining locale property in the Grid control using collection of localized text
+#### Example 1: Defining locale property in the Grid control

-Refer the same steps mentioned in the previous example – as it is applicable for this grid sample too, where only the control initialization needs to be done for grid control as shown below,
+Refer the **JavaScript Control Initialization** document for creating a HTML page with Syncfusion components from the link[here](/js/control-initialization).
+The very first requirement to localize the Grid control into **de-DE** culture is to refer the **ej.localetexts.de-DE.min.js** file in your HTML application, which will be available in the location mentioned in the above note section.

 {% highlight html %}